 Every mortgage lender establishes specific underwriting guidelines for approval.
 You must meet specific thresholds for income, debt, assets, employment and credit scores.
 When you come up short, the lender rubber stamps your application with a denial.
 You are deemed a bad risk by the lender, who refuses to front you the money for your dream home.

 At this point, you need someone to intervene on your behalf.
-A cosigner is a person who qualifies for your mortgage loan.
+A co-signer is a person who qualifies for your mortgage loan.
 He has stable income, high assets, low debt and a great credit score.
 He signs the mortgage application and loan documents promising to be responsible for the loan.

-Your cosigner is taking a significant risk with virtually no benefit -- besides your goodwill.
+Your co-signer is taking a significant risk with virtually no benefit – besides your goodwill.
 He is betting on you when the bank wasn't willing to take that risk.
 If you default on the loan, he must pay the bill or risk his credit score.
 The lender reports all past-due payments and defaults on his credit report, lowering his score.

-The risk the cosigner takes could place a strain on your personal relationship.
+The risk the co-signer takes could place a strain on your personal relationship.
 In a financial hardship, you are stressed enough over your declining credit score.
 Knowing you are hurting someone else could strain your relationship.